What will be the inner child starts developing at the same time as we are developing as children.

 *********************************************************** Please know that I am not a medical practitioner and I am not trying to replace or negate any medical advice you may have been given.
 If you are having an emergency or feel like you may be having an emotional crisis, please call your physician right away.

-Mary Szenasi Is a holistic wellness coach, Shadow worker, certified aromatherapist, herbalist, star watcher, moon gazer, healer, student of parapsychology, mother of two beautiful boys and wife to the most fantastic man.
+Mary Szenasi is a transformational wellness coach, Shadow integration coach, published author, certified aromatherapist, herbalist, esoteric astrologer, star watcher, moon gazer, healer, student of depth and parapsychology, mother of two beautiful boys and wife to the most fantastic man.